1BobC/bobsWebDemos/README.md

 Now for Arrays starting 3:34:11"

 "NB have transferred this text from 3:00:00 onwards to chucksWD, NB all php code attempts are in express file"

+"Arrays to 3:43:34 indices, key/ value, dumping See examples in express"